yurihondo/screentransitionsample/README.md

 # Screen Transition Sample

-This repository demonstrates various screen transition techniques using Jetpack Compose and Navigation.
+This repository demonstrates various screen transition techniques using Jetpack Compose and Navigation 2.7.
+Plz clone and run this repository if you try this sample app.

 ## Features